-- Persons covered by the disciplinary proceedings provisions: - Corporations licensed under the SFO - Their Responsible Officers + persons involved in their management - Authorised financial institutions + their executive officers, persons involved in the management of their regulated business + individuals named in their register as carrying on a regulated activity s.
-213 - on the application of the SFC, CFI can grant orders to prevent or remedy breaches of the SFO + other relevant ordinances
+- The definition of "Persons" in the disciplinary proceedings provisions: - Corporations licensed under the SFO - Their Responsible Officers + persons involved in their management - Authorised financial institutions + their executive officers, persons involved in the management of their regulated business + individuals named in their register as carrying on a regulated activity s.
+213 - on the application of the SFC, CFI can grant orders to prevent or remedy breaches of the SFO + other relevant ordinances s.
+213 of the SFO also covers: